Collision Shapes

 However, you can make them visible by enabling Colliders in the Visible menu:

-To create a collider:
+To manually create a collider in Rig mode:

 2. Click the Add button in the Collisions section:

-To remove a collider:
+To manually remove a collider in Rig mode:

-1. Select it in the Viewport.
+1. Select a collider object in the Viewport.

 2. Click the Remove button in the Collision section:

-The Scale manipulator does not work for Collision Shapes, but you can change their dimensions in the dedicated group of settings:
+The Scale manipulator does not work for Collision Shapes, but you can change their dimensions in the dedicated group of settings: Box collision or Capsule collision, depending on the type of the Shape:

 Both contain parameters for adjusting the dimensions of the corresponding shapes.